xuwd1/Pyffic/README.md

 **3.Class fields and methods II**

-We now declare another class called `anotherclass`, slightly modify our `fooclass` to contain a pointer to an `anotherclass` object, and observe how **pyffi** could handle this:
+We now declare another class called `anotherclass`, slightly modify our `fooclass` to contain a pointer to an `anotherclass` object, and observe if **pyffi** could handle this:

 ```cpp
 //Cpp side code that compiles to class_2.so